meowterspace/Child-Protection/README.md

 Jumping into the swamp of legal terminology and policies can be scary and often leave you concerned as to where to start.

+### Venue
+You should ask your venue before continuing if they are okay with hosting U18s overnight.
+This may be the dealbreaker.
+If they choose not to allow to accomodate minors it may be time to either look for another venue or stop reading here.

 ### Appoint a Child Protection Officer

 ### Parental forms